 In New York, it seems like every summer has an unseasonably cold day in the middle of June.
 At the same time, visitors to San Francisco are frequently surprised by how chilly it is in July.
-If you are traveling out of town for the wedding, make sure you pack a cardigan or jacket that coordinates with the outfit you plan to wear to the wedding.
-This garment can be handy even on a warmer day, a light sweater will keep the sun off of your shoulders and can help to prevent skin damage or sunburn.
+If you are heading out of town for the wedding, make sure you pack a cardigan or jacket that coordinates with the outfit you plan to wear to the wedding.
+This garment can be handy even on a warmer day, as a light sweater will keep the sun off of your shoulders and can help to prevent skin damage or sunburn.

-It may seem like a no-brainer, but sunscreen is a must.
-Especially when you are trying to stay cool, the last thing you want is a blistering sunburn.
-You never know when the sun will shift, and chances are you will be standing in full sun, without the possibility of moving to shade, for at least a portion of the day.
+It may seem like a no-brainer, but sunscreen is a must—especially when you are trying to stay cool, the last thing you want is a blistering sunburn.
+You never know when the sun will shift and chances are you will be standing in full sun, without the possibility of moving to shade, for at least a portion of the day.

 Consider a Hat or Parasol

 In Europe, wearing a hat to a fancy wedding is de rigueur or in fashion.
-So adding a hat to your outfit will not only shield your face, but it will add some European punch to your ensemble.
+Adding a hat to your outfit will not only shield your face, but it will add some European punch to your ensemble.
 Make sure this is in keeping with the theme of the wedding—obviously a hat might look out of place at an evening affair.

-A parasol may sound like a great idea and you may be able to get away with a parasol (some beachside weddings), but it may not be likely at most weddings, especially if it is very formal.
-Also, you need to think about the other guests behind you, you might be blocking their view of the bride and groom.
+A parasol may sound like a great idea and you may be able to get away with one (for example, at some beachside weddings), but this accessory may be out of place at most weddings, especially those that are very formal.
+In addition, you need to think about the other guests behind you, you might be blocking their view of the bride and groom.